11 Walks to Do in Canterbury and Where to Reward Yourself After

 Walk: Mt Nimrod

 If you’re keen for some varied landscapes on your walk, try Mt Nimrod in the Hunters Hills area outside of Timaru.
-Walking through a forest, trampers will reach a waterfall that plummets out of a rock arch and then continue on to a climb out of the forest.
-At the top, trampers are rewarded with views of the coast.
-Listed as an advanced track, Mt Nimrod can take about two to three hours, depending on your pace.
+Walking through a forest, trampers will reach a waterfall that plummets out of a rock arch and then continue on to a climb out of the forest with views of the coast at the top.
+Listed as an advanced track, Mt Nimrod can take about 2-3 hours, depending on your pace.

 Walk: Kowai River Walk

 Afterwards, stop in at Brew Moon Brewery in Amberley for a pizza and a pint.
-With a woodfired oven, patio and sixteen taps - it’s hard to go wrong!
-Their menu caters for all kinds of eaters, with cheeky vegetarian names like “unlucky hunter” and “fantastic forager”, plus a banoffee pizza pie for dessert.
+With a woodfired oven, patio and 16 taps, it’s the perfect ending to your wholesome day out.

 Walk: Tiromoana Bush Walkway

 This 10.4km track in Waipara slowly meanders through native bush, wetlands, plantation forest and more before opening up to an unspoilt ocean view.
-Listed as a medium intensity walk, you’ll want to make sure you have comfy walking shoes for the long journey.
+Listed as a medium-intensity walk, you’ll want to make sure you have comfy walking shoes for the long journey.
 The track itself is easy to follow and mostly undulating terrain with a few steep climbs.
-You’ll be rewarded with the lookout point, where stunning views of the Kaikōuras appear.
-Plan for about a three-hour return journey.
+You’ll be rewarded with the lookout point, where stunning views of the Kaikōura Ranges appear.
+Plan for about a 3-hour return journey.

 After your walk, you’ll be ready for a glass of wine.
 Lucky for you, Black Estate Winery in Waipara is close.
-With a restaurant and cellar door overlooking the Waipara Valley, you’ll be ready to enjoy a bounty of expertly prepared meals by the in-house chef, using spray-free veggies from the Black Estate gardens, all thoughtfully paired with their beautiful wines.
-With a range varying from rieslings to pinot noirs, you’re sure to find something to please every palette.
+With a hatted restaurant and cellar door overlooking lush vines and rolling hills, it's a dream setting to enjoy award-winning dishes championing local produce, all thoughtfully paired with their beautiful wines.

 Neat Christchurch & Canterbury Places